 Once the Eucalyptus is air dried, Eucalyptus can last forever and its scent will last for years.

 Eucalyptus has recently grown in popularity as it pairs well with the minimalist and artisan trends.
 There’s also been a widespread movement to have decorative plants in the house, and eucalyptus is certainly an ideal option as they are low-maintenance and long lasting.

-If you are lucky enough to have a hallway with a side table, you should consider adding eucalyptus as a decor item.
+If you are have a hallway with room for a side table or entryway table, you should consider adding eucalyptus as a decor item.
 You can place a handful of eucalyptus in a showstopping jar on top of the table.
 Make sure the leaves hangout large and wide so that’s it noticable.
 Everytime you walk by the table to and from different rooms, you will not only see the eucalyptus, but you will smell it, too.

 As your sanctuary for peace and comfort, the bedroom is the perfect location to place eucalyptus.

 Eucalyptus will go beautifully on your bedside table next to a photo of your loved ones, so that you can fall asleep and wake up to a relaxing smell.
 If you have other surfaces around the room like a dresser, bookshelf or desk, you can place the eucalyptus in a vase that matches the rest of the room.

 If you’re limited on space, you can also hang the eucalyptus off a shelf or door knob.
 Eucalyptus is one of those plants that does not take up too much space, yet brings a huge volume of lush forest vibes and cooling fragrance.